-Overall, the proportion of women has stagnated at 35 % across all departments and levels since the last two reporting years 2017 and 2019.
-If we take into account the position after the decimal point, we still have a slight increase from 34.6 % (2017) to 35.0 % (2019) to 35.4 % in 2022.
-This slight increase is due to the rise at assessment level, where the proportion of women increased from 34 % in 2017 and 2019 to 37 % in 2022.
-At Bachelor's, Master's and doctoral level, the proportion of women remained unchanged compared to last year at 33%, 37% and 37% respectively.
+Overall, the proportion of women has stagnated at 35 % across all departments and levels since the last two reporting years, 2017 and 2019.
+If we take into account the position after the decimal point, we have a slight increase from 34.6 % (2017) to 35.0 % (2019) to 35.4 % in 2022.
+This slight increase is due to the rise at Assessment level, where the proportion of women increased from 34 % in 2017 and 2019 to 37 % in 2022.
+At Bachelor, Master and doctoral level, the proportion of women remained unchanged, compared to the previous reporting year, at 33 % (2017), 37 % (2019) and 37 % (2022) respectively.
 As before, the gender ratio varies considerably depending on the specialisation.
-For example, the proportion of women at Bachelor's level ranges from 23% in economics to 59% in law.
+For example, the proportion of women at Bachelor level ranges from 23 % in Economics to 59 % in Law.

-Thanks to a professionalised appointment procedure, which specifically counteracts the biases that exist in the university system, the proportion of female professors in full professorships has increased by a full five percentage points to 22% since 2019.
-Taken together across the levels of professorship, associate professorship, permanent lecturer and assistant professorship, the proportion of women has even risen by ten percentage points to 28% in the same period.
-If lecturers are included, the proportion of women on the teaching staff is 33% (compared to 22% in 2019).
-We are pleased to announce that we will have more than achieved the gender equality target of 30% by 2025 for assistant professorships (44%) and associate professorships (39%) by 2022.
-For full professors, we still have some way to go with the 22% mentioned above.
+Thanks to a professionalised appointment procedure, which specifically counteracts the biases that exist in the university system, the proportion of female professors in full professorships has increased by a full five percentage points, to 22 %, since 2019.
+Taken together across the levels of full professorship, associate professorship, senior lectureship and assistant professorship, the proportion of women has even risen by ten percentage points, to 28 %, in the same period.
+If other lecturers are included, the proportion of women on the teaching staff is 33 % (compared to 22 % in 2019).
+We are pleased to announce that we have more than achieved the gender equality target of 30 %, by 2025 for assistant professorships (44 %) and already by 2022 for associate professorships (39 %).
+For full professorships, we still have some way to go, given the 22 % mentioned above.

-Administration is still the area of the university with the highest proportion of women.
-If all administrative areas and functional levels are taken into account, the proportion will be 60 % in 2022 (2019: 59 %).
-The proportion of women differs significantly depending on the area.
+Administration is still the area of the University with the highest proportion of women.
+If all administrative areas and functional levels are taken into account, the proportion will be 60 % in 2022 (in 2019, it was 59 %).
+The proportion of women differs significantly depending on the area concerned.
 In the Real Estate division, for example, it is only 14 %, while in the Library it is 71 %.
-At management level, the proportion of women is almost unchanged at 45 % (2019: 46 %), and 30 % at senior management level.
+At management level, the proportion of women is almost unchanged at 45 % (in 2019, 46 %), and at 30 % at senior management level.

 Specialist Diversity, Equality & Inclusion